 - Hardware Issues

-- My printer works but the green light is solid and the red is flashing.
+- The POWER light is off and the ERROR light is flashing.

 Connection & Pairing Issues

 Bluetooth printers connect wirelessly to the iPad.
 This section focuses on that connection and the link between devices.

 My printer will not pair with the iPad.

 Follow these steps to troubleshoot the pairing process.

 - In the Settings app, tap 'Bluetooth' and look for 'Star Micronics' listed as a device.

 - If Star Micronics appears, tap the blue "i" and select 'Forget This Device'.

 - Turn the printer off, then back on.